- Welcome To Wyandotte Elementary School

 Questions regarding any of these health matters should be directed to your school nurse.

-Student with vomiting, diarrhea, un-diagnosed skin rashes, eye infections, or fever over 100 degree should not attend school.
+Student with vomiting, diarrhea, undiagnosed skin rashes, eye infections, or fever over 100 degree should not attend school.
 Students should not return to school until symptoms have resolved, or they are fever free for 24 hours.
 Students being treated with antibiotic medications should receive the medication for 24 hours before returning to school.
 Student will be sent home from school with temperatures over 100 degrees, and may be excluded from school with vomiting, diarrhea, skin rashes, eye infections or other symptoms of illness.

 Our policy on appearance and dress has been adopted with the main interest of creating a positive learning atmosphere and wholesome attitude for each individual and the school as a whole.
-School is preparation for adult life and life’s work.
+School is preparation for adult life and life work.
 Our policy is designed to form proper appearance and dress habits for one’s future, as well as creating a daily positive attitude.

 If a manner of dress, grooming and/or appearance disrupts the normal educational process or presents a physical hazard, school administrators shall take necessary action to correct the situation.

 There shall be adequate coverage of the body.
 No muscle shirts, tank tops, spaghetti-strap tops, spandex shorts, or bare midriffs are permitted.
 Dresses, skirts or shorts must be fingertip length or no less than three inches above the knee.
 Clothing items (or wording or pictures upon same) which, in the opinion of the principal or designee, tend to disrupt the educational atmosphere are not permitted.
+No hats or hoods may be worn in the school building unless a part of Spirit Days.

 No flip flops or baggy hooded sweat shirts can be worn in school.

-Plagiarism, as defined by the Random House Dictionary, is “to steal (the language, ideas, or thoughts) from (another) representing them as one’s own original work.”
+Plagiarism, as defined by the Random House Dictionary, is to steal (the language, ideas, or thoughts) from (another) representing them as one’s own original work.
 Intentional or not, when a student fails to acknowledge the source of words and ideas that are not his or her own, the result is plagiarism, that is, theft.
 Penalties-Elementary School-While no official penalties exist for plagiarism offenses, it is expected that classroom teachers would use such occasions as education opportunities for all students.
 Time should be devoted to discussion and explanation of plagiarism.

 A student will not be subject to seclusion or restraint unless the student's behavior poses an imminent risk of injury to the student or others.
 As soon as possible after any use of seclusion or restraint, the student's parent or guardian will be informed and provided with a detailed account of the incident, including the circumstances that led to the use of seclusion and restraint.